nubomedia-vtt/armoduledemos/README.md

 This project is part of NUBOMEDIA [www.nubomedia.eu](http://www.nubomedia.eu)

-This document describes how to utilize [ARModule](https://github.com/nubomedia-vtt/armodule)
 =========================
+This document describes how to utilize the [ARModule](https://github.com/nubomedia-vtt/armodule)

+Some material that can be utilized is given at the end.

 **On the Server Side**